 Hello and Welcome!

-If you are interested in the sheet music, please do send me a message.
+If you are interested in the sheet music, please do get in touch.

 Photo by Rob Blackham

 I live in Gipsy Hill in South East London.
 Grew up in Orpington and was taught the piano and more successfully the violin from the age of 7.
 I had a somewhat ‘relaxed’ (read as ‘lazy’) attitude toward my musicianship when I was young, but enjoyed my years in the Bromley Youth Symphony Orchestra and more enthusiastically the Bromley Youth Chamber Orchestra.
 The Chamber orchestra toured in Belgium, Edinburgh, Yugoslavia, Shrewsbury, Hook Norton and Vienna, all of which were life-changing experiences.
 I chose not pursue academic music beyond o’level and grade 8 violin, being more interested at the time in a career in drama, film and television, which I studied at The University College of Ripon and York St John (now called York St John University).